omidarmat/onLearn/docker.md

 );
 ```

 Docker will automatically translate `mongodb` to the database container's IP address.

+> It is important to understand here that Docker will NOT alter your source code under the hood.
+It will not change `mongodb` in your connection URL.
+Instead, Docker owns the environment in which your application runs.
+So if an HTTP request leaves your application's continer, Docker detects it and then, it will parse and understand your URL.

 You can now rebuild your server application image since you altered its code:

 ```
 docker build -t favorites-node .